DGP-Studio/Snap.Hutao.Docs/docs/en/README.md

 JetBrains provides Snap Hutao project with free open-source licenses for their IDEs

-Termius provides a secure, reliable, and collaborative SSH client
+Termius provides Snap Hutao project with a secure, reliable, and collaborative SSH client
 :::